 The earliest traces of the Genoese Lanterna date back to 1128.
 The current lighthouse, which replaces earlier structures, dates from 1543, making the Laterna one of the oldest lighthouses still in use in the world.
 It is thought to be second only to the Tower of Hercules in La Coruna, Spain, which dates from Roman times.

 The lighthouse is still manned and is operated by the Comando di Zona Fari of the Italian Navy, based in La Spezia.
-Since 1910, the Navy has operated all the lighthouses along the along the 8,000 kilometres of Italian coastline, 128 of which are large lighthouses.
+Since 1910, the Navy has operated all the lighthouses along the 8,000 kilometres of Italian coastline, 128 of which are large lighthouses.

 Three incredible facts about the Lanterna you might not know!